 But what exactly sets them apart?
-Keep reading as we explain the difference between cash discount and trade discount and show you how to leverage each strategy to boost your business!
+Keep reading as we explain the difference between trade discount and cash discount and show you how to leverage each strategy to boost your business!

 Trade Discounts vs Cash Discounts at a Glance